FrankLawrence/Obsidian-Vault/Computer Programming/Mentor Program/Promotion text.md

 If you want to take part in the _*pub quiz*_ on *Thursday* at *17:30-20:00*, you can sign up here: https://forms.gle/c5k8zpZQzKn4a8mX6
 Free _snacks and drinks_ 🍻 are included!
 You will be competing against other *_pairs_* to win our special prize 🏆!
+## Shell Tools and Command Line Environment
+Hey everyone!

+📢 Just a friendly reminder that our tutorial on "Shell tools and Command Line Environment" is happening this *tomorrow* at *17:30*.
+Many people find it hard to work in the terminal, because of it's text based user interface.
+We'll be diving into how to make the terminal useful by showcasing some awesome tools like tmux, oh my bash, lazygit, tldr and much more!
+We will also show you how to change the terminal to your liking, so don't miss out on customizing your terminal for maximum efficiency!
+See you there! 🚀🖥️

+Those using _Mac_ should have brew (https://brew.sh) installed!